remp2020/remp/Mailer/extensions/mailer-module/README.md

 Steps:
 1. running phinx migration `CreateNewAutologinTokensTable` - which creates new table `autologin_tokens_v2` (in case there is no data in table, migration just changes type of primary key and next steps are not needed)
 2. running command `mail:migrate-autologin-tokens` which copies data from old tables to new (`autologin_tokens` to `autologin_tokens_v2`) - command will after successful migration atomically rename tables (`autologin_tokens` -> `autologin_tokens_old` and `autologin_tokens_v2` -> `autologin_tokens`) so when the migration ends only new tables are used

+It's recommended to run `mail:bigint_migration_cleanup autologin_tokens` command, at least 2 weeks (to preserve backup data, if some issue emerges) after successful migration to drop left-over tables.

 ## API Documentation